 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly communicates what the skill does (post content and articles to X/Twitter with media support), how it works (Chrome with CDP), and when to use it (with four natural trigger phrases).
-It is concise, specific, and highly distinguishable from other skills.
+This is a strong skill description that clearly communicates what the skill does (post content and articles to X/Twitter with media support), how it works (Chrome with CDP), and when to use it (with four natural trigger phrases).
+It is concise, specific, and distinctive with excellent trigger term coverage across both platform name variants.

 | Dimension | Reasoning | Score |